olivierthereaux/PinboardEvernoteSync/README.md

 ## TODO

+* Reverse sync: If there are notes in your evernote "Bookmarks" notebook which are not in your Pinboard account, add an entry there
-* keep a timestamp of the last sync to avoid processing ALL entries each time
+* Keep a timestamp of the last sync to avoid processing ALL entries each time
+* Add an option to choose the notebook rather than the "Bookmarks" default
+* Help lynx with HTTPS content